JMC, USTRANSCOM partnership provides ammo in record time to Ukraine

 |0

-This work, JMC, USTRANSCOM partnership provides ammo in record time to Ukraine, by Shawn Eldridge, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, JMC, USTRANSCOM partnership provides ammo in record time to Ukraine, by Matthew Wheaton, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT